1980 Tampa Bay Buccaneers season: Week 13: at Green Bay Packers

-November 30, 1980, at Lambeau Field, Green Bay, Wisconsin

 The Buccaneers won in come-from-behind fashion against the Packers.
 The Buccaneers led for most of the game on a 17-yard Doug Williams touchdown pass to Isaac Hagins, and a pair of Garo Yepremian field goals.
 Green Bay took a fourth-quarter lead after Cedric Brown's pass-interference penalty (called against Mike Washington) gave them the ball at the Buccaneers' 1-yard line.
 Eddie Lee Ivery ran for a touchdown on the next play, and when the Buccaneers failed to move the ball on the ensuing possession, it took less than a minute for Packers quarterback Lynn Dickey to hit Paul Coffman with a 17-yard touchdown for the lead.
 Kevin House caught a tipped pass over safety Johnnie Gray at the Packers' 1-yard line with 2:45 remaining to set up Johnny Davis' touchdown run for the winning score, though the Buccaneers still needed to survive a Jan Stenerud field goal attempt with 21 seconds to play.
 Coach McKay would later joke that the game had been planned all along to end that way, for excitement.
 Lee Roy Selmon, Bill Kollar, and Ray Snell all left the game with injuries.
 With Ricky Bell still sidelined with a mild knee injury, Rick Berns made his first career start.
 Berns had received much press attention during the previous week, due to coach McKay's sarcastic comments that "we might start the fabulous Rick Berns.
 He doesn't catch the ball in practice, maybe he will in a game".
 Berns led Tampa Bay rushers with 72 yards on 19 carries, although his fumble on the Packers' 2-yard line ended a scoring opportunity on the opening drive.

 Week 14: vs Minnesota Vikings

-December 7, 1980, at Tampa Stadium, Tampa, Florida

 The Buccaneers dominated the Vikings through the first half in a game which they needed to win to remain in playoff contention, but in the second half collapsed on both offense and defense.
 In the first half, Vikings quarterback Tommy Kramer was held to 7 completions for 63 yards, with no catches by the wide receivers and no success in the ground game.
 In the second half, Kramer went 15-of-19 for 201 yards.
 His 17-yard touchdown pass to Sammy White gave the Vikings the lead for good early in the fourth quarter.
 Kramer's scrambling kept the linebackers out of coverage, and opened up passing routes such as Bob Tucker's 25-yard reception that set up the first Viking touchdown.
 The Buccaneers were still in position to win until Fred McNeill recovered Rick Berns' fumble at the Viking 12-yard line with five minutes to play.
 Much-criticized for his handling of players due to his previous week's postgame comments about Berns, McKay responded to all postgame questions by saying "all of the players played lovely".